 Company growth outlook

-Central Europe CFO Survey 2018
+Central Europe CFO Survey 2019

-Financial prospects for companies
+Financial prospect for companies

 When it comes to their companies’ financial prospects, CFOs are slightly more pessimistic compared with six months ago than they were in the previous survey.
 There are considerable differences between countries.
 While 79% of CFOs in Bulgaria expect things to get better for their companies, in neighbouring Romania 40% of CFOs are less optimistic about the future than they were six months ago.
 It is also worth noting that in Croatia and Slovenia, just 5% and 6% of CFOs respectively are negative about their companies' financial prospects.
 Similarly, CFOs from different industries have differing assessments of their companies’ financial prospects.
 The most optimistic are respondents from the Consumer Business and Construction & Real Estate industries.

 Gavin Flook talks about CFOs’ perceptions of their own companies’ growth outlook